appsemble/appsemble/README.md

 yarn start --help
 ```

-An new account can be registered by going to `http://localhost:9999/register`, or login on
+A new account can be registered by going to `http://localhost:9999/register`, or you can login on
 `http://localhost:9999/login`.

 #### CLI Login